 The Old Hill Street Police Station is a colonial landmark located at the junction of River Valley Road and Hill Street.
 The building has a total of 927 windows that have been painted in shades of rainbow colors and these are what makes this building just so special.
 For best shots, go across the road and time your shots when the traffic stops.
 It will be just a second or two, so get those high-speed camera settings ready!

 3. Little India

-Little India is a cute part of Singapore, filled with restaurants, malls, jewelry stores and tailor shops.
+Little India is a cute part of Singapore, filled with restaurants, malls, jewellery stores and tailor shops.
 Today this area is one of Singapore’s most vibrant districts and has quickly become an Instagram-hotspot.
 The colorful buildings make for the perfect backdrop to any photos.
-While neighborhoods, such as Chinatown or Kampong Glam, were created at designated locations, Little India was created organically.
+While neighbourhoods, such as Chinatown or Kampong Glam, were created at designated locations, Little India was created organically.
 This means there is plenty of history here.
 PS: don’t forget to come hungry!

 4. Cloud Forest & Flower Dome

 Indoor waterfall, colorful flowers and a dome big enough to house a small village are all part of the Cloud Forest and Flower Dome.
 The Flower Dome which features plants from all over the world, is definitely a sight for sore eyes.
 Cloud Forest will greet you with a 35m tall man-made indoor waterfall and height-challenging walkways among the jungle.
 Both equally impressive and both charge for entrance (S$28 or $20 USD for both).